 Studies of SSRIs were the first to show antidepressant efficacy in children.
 As a result, these drugs are used most often in the treatment of children with MDD.
 The SSRIs are also first-line agents for the treatment of anxiety disorders in children.
-Non-SSRI antidepressants are most often used as first line therapy in children in the presence of comorbidities, such as attention-deficit/hyperactivity disorder (ADHD), where bupropion may be more effective than an SSRI.77
+Non-SSRI antidepressants are most often used as first line therapy in children in the presence of comorbidities, such as attention-deficit/hyperactivity disorder (ADHD), where bupropion may be more effective than an SSRI.

-All of the antidepressants in this class have the following black box warning regarding suicidality in children and adolescents:
+All of the antidepressants in this class have a black box warning regarding suicidality in children adolescents and as recently added, in young adults: